 Determining how to address substance abuse and addiction among your beneficiaries can be a sensitive and difficult decision.

 Planning to pass down your legacy often requires you to address difficult questions and make hard choices.
 One of the most challenging topics to consider is substance abuse, and, more specifically, how your plan will function if a child or grandchild develops a drug or alcohol addiction problem.
 For families with a history of substance abuse, this can be a core consideration when drafting documents.
-These families may find, however, that planning solutions in this area are elusive.

-The topic of substance abuse usually comes up when deciding how to structure a child’s inheritance.
+The topic of substance abuse usually comes up when deciding how to structure an inheritance.
 Significant inheritances are almost always structured in the form of a trust, which offers important legal and tax protections to the beneficiary.
 In recent decades and especially among wealthy families, trusts have become increasingly discretionary, with authority granted to the trustee or some other fiduciary to make decisions about the amount and timing of distributions to beneficiaries.
 Depending upon the circumstances, the trustee’s discretion in making distributions may be either absolute or limited by specific standards (such as making distributions for the “health, education, maintenance and support” of a beneficiary).
 It is usually in this context that the issue of a beneficiary’s possible substance abuse is considered.

-Some may argue that as long as a trustee has sufficiently broad discretion to make and withhold distributions, there is no need for specific substance abuse provisions.
+Some may argue that as long as a trustee has sufficiently broad discretion to make and withhold distributions, there’s no need for specific substance abuse provisions.
 This school of thought maintains that if a trustee can reasonably withhold distributions from a beneficiary with an active drug or alcohol problem and make distributions to get a beneficiary into a treatment program, specific language about substance abuse isn’t required.

 In this view, express provisions on substance abuse might wrongly stigmatize the beneficiaries, suggesting a problem is present where none exists.
 Supporters of this view also point to the potentially negative consequences of treating a child who is struggling with an addiction problem differently in a planning document than his or her siblings.